SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 2:35 p.m.

 ------------

-The December contract on the Multi Commodity Exchange of India at 28,746 rupees, up 337 rupees from its previous close.
+The December contract on the Multi Commodity Exchange of India at 28,378 rupees, down 171 rupees from its previous close.

 BSE INDICES